JasonThomasData/game_of_life/README.md

     python3 run_app.py maps/glider.cells

 That will open a window with the animation in it.
-You can close that animation at the window or by doing ```ctrl+c``` from the terminal.
+You can close that animation the window, or by doing ```ctrl+c``` from the terminal.

 If you want to change the animation, change the properties of the animation class in the application folder.

 ###Tests

-To run the tests, stay in the root folder.
-Do:
+To run the tests, stay in the project's root folder and run:

     python3 -m unittest discover test/

 ###Discussion

+This project uses Numpy, since that's a good way to handle very large MD lists.
+Itertools is used for looping, where possible/makes sense.
+Tkinter is used for the animation.

+The use of Tkinter required the Animation class to handle the game loop, since Tkinter has a built in method for animation loops, so that's the sensible way to do that.

 There are two things about this project I would like to change if I get time:

 - The Animation class has details about square width and animation speed.
 The Board class has details about the buffer around the uploaded shapes.
-It would be better to have those detals passed to them from the ```run_app```.
-Then we could allow the user to declare those properties at the command line.
+It would be better to have those detals passed to them from ```run_app```.
+Then we could allow the user to declare those properties at the terminal.
 It would just make a lot of sense to have ```run_app``` as the single point of user interface.

 - Also at the terminal, I would add an option to generate cells randomly on the board, as that would be interesting to have random data.

-This project may be great for a machine learning project, to see what arrangement can get the best outcome in terms of the most interesting results or the longest running game.
-To do that, I think a reinforcement learning algorithm or nueral network would do the trick.
+This project may be great to do some machine learning to see what arrangement can get the best outcome: a) the most interesting results b) sustainable shapes c) the longest running game.
+To do that, I think a reinforcement learning algorithm or neural network would do the trick.
+This machine learning project could be as simple as piping the result of this program to a machine learning algorithm, with a database attached to collect the results.

 I made this project with Python3, Ubuntu 16.04 and Vim.